anoma/nspec/docs/node_architecture/types/engine_family.juvix.md

 - Set, discards, or supersede timers.
 - Define new engine instances to be created.

-    ??? info "On creating new engine instances"

-        To create new engine instances, we need to specify the following data:

-        - An engine family type.
-        - A unique name for the new engine instance, assuming the system will ensure its uniqueness.
-        - The initial state of the engine instance.

 ```juvix
 type ActionResult (S I M H A L X O C : Type) := mkActionResult {
     newEnv : EngineEnvironment S I M H;